Jackson's Art Blog

 They are found in the same variety of hardnesses as compressed charcoal ranging from extra soft to hard, also referred to as 6B to HB.

-The combination of charcoal and graphite pencils can enhance a drawing by playing both with tone and with the matte and reflective surfaces of each.
+The combination of charcoal and graphite pencils can enhance a drawing by playing both with tone and with the matt and reflective surfaces of each.
 Some portrait artists will use graphite for the hair, eyes and accessories and then charcoal for delicate soft skin tone and for softer more luxurious fabrics.

 Liquid Charcoal